Gibbs polystability of Fano manifolds, stability thresholds and symmetry breaking: Introduction

 \subsection{Organization of the paper}

 \begin{itemize} \item Section \ref{sec:Gibbs-polystability-of} is concerned with algebro-geometric aspects of the $N$-fold product $X^{N},$ leveraging the Fulton--MacPherson compactification.
 The algebro-geometric part of Theorem \ref{thm:gibbs poly and lct intro} is established, giving explicit formulas for the microscopic stability thresholds $\gamma^{(N)}(X,\Delta)$ and $\gamma^{(N)}(X,\Delta)^{\mathcal{G}}$ of log Fano curves.
 As a consequence, Conjecture \ref{conj:Gibbs poly intro} (linking Gibbs polystability to K-polystability) holds on log Fano curves. \item In Section \ref{sec:Symmetry-breaking,-thermodynamic} the role of $X^{N}$ is played by the space $\mathcal{P}(X)$ of all probability measures on $X.$ The remaining analytic part of Theorem \ref{thm:gibbs poly and lct intro} is established, giving a formula for the reduced analytic stability threshold $\delta^{\mathrm{A}}(X,\Delta)^{\mathcal{G}}$ on any log Fano curve with vanishing Futaki invariant in Theorem \ref{thm:anal stab thres on K-poly log Fano curves text }.
 Combined with the results in the previous section this shows that the large $N$-limit of $\gamma^{(N)}(X,\Delta)\mathcal{^{G}}$ coincides with $\delta^{\mathrm{A}}(X,\Delta)^{\mathcal{G}},$ thus confirming Conjecture \ref{conj:lct is an stab intro} on log Fano curves.
-The starting point of the proof of Theorem \ref{thm:anal stab thres on K-poly log Fano curves text } is a thermodynamical formula for $\delta^{\mathrm{A}}(X,\Delta)^{\mathcal{G}}.$ This formula is established on any log Fano manifold in Section \ref{subsec:The-structure-of}, where the structure of the space $\mathcal{P}(X)_{0}$ of all probability measures on $X$ with vanishing moments is studied and new analytic characterizations of log Fano manifolds admitting Kähler--Einstein metrics are given in Theorem \ref{thm:KE equiv}. \item In Section \ref{subsec:Application-to-logarithmic} applications of Theorem \ref{thm:anal stab thres on K-poly log Fano curves text } to logarithmic Hardy--Littlewood--Sobolev inequalities and Moser--Trudinger inequalities are given and a phenomenon of spontaneous symmetric breaking is exhibited. \item In Section \ref{sec:The-reduced-probability} we study the $\mathcal{K}$--reduced probability measures $\mu_{\boldsymbol{m}_{N}}^{(N)}$ on $X^{N}$ and the corresponding partition function $Z_{\boldsymbol{m}_{N}}$ appearing in Conjecture \ref{conj:large N limtis intro}.
-The asymptotics as $N\rightarrow\infty$ are described in a overarching conjectural Large Deviation Principle, formulated in Conjecture \ref{conj:LDP}, that we show implies both Conjecture \ref{conj:Gibbs poly intro} and Conjecture \ref{conj:lct is an stab intro}. \item In Section \ref{sec:Asymptotics-of-the} Theorem \ref{thm:conv towards inf for n one intro} is established, showing that $-N^{-1}\log Z_{\boldsymbol{m}_{N}}$ converges towards the inf of the Mabuchi functional on any log Fano curve with vanishing Futaki invariant. \item In Section \ref{sec:Relations-to-arithmetic} relations to arithmetic geometry are described \item The appendix provides a formula for the free energy of a toric log Fano curve \end{itemize}
+The starting point of the proof of Theorem \ref{thm:anal stab thres on K-poly log Fano curves text } is a thermodynamical formula for $\delta^{\mathrm{A}}(X,\Delta)^{\mathcal{G}}.$ This formula is established on any log Fano manifold in Section \ref{subsec:The-structure-of}, where the structure of the space $\mathcal{P}(X)_{0}$ of all probability measures on $X$ with vanishing moments is studied and new analytic characterizations of log Fano manifolds admitting Kähler--Einstein metrics are given in Theorem \ref{thm:KE equiv}. \item In Section \ref{subsec:Application-to-logarithmic} applications of Theorem \ref{thm:anal stab thres on K-poly log Fano curves text } to constrained logarithmic Hardy--Littlewood--Sobolev (HLS) inequalities and Moser--Trudinger inequalities are given and a phenomenon of spontaneous symmetric breaking is exhibited. \item In Section \ref{sec:A-sharp-constrained} we establish a sharp version of the constrained logarithmic HLS inequalities on the two-sphere $S^{2},$ by combining Theorem \ref{thm:anal stab thres on K-poly log Fano curves text } with the uniqueness result for the Liouville equation on $S^{2}$ established in \cite{g-m}.
+Applications to quantiative stability results for the logarithmic HLS inequality on $S^{2}$ are then given. \item In Section \ref{sec:The-reduced-probability} we study the $\mathcal{K}$--reduced probability measures $\mu_{0}^{(N)}$ on $X^{N}$ and the corresponding partition function $Z_{N,0}$ appearing in Conjecture \ref{conj:large N limtis intro}.
+The asymptotics as $N\rightarrow\infty$ are described in a overarching conjectural Large Deviation Principle, formulated in Conjecture \ref{conj:LDP}, that we show implies both Conjecture \ref{conj:Gibbs poly intro} and Conjecture \ref{conj:lct is an stab intro}. \item In Section \ref{sec:Uniform-Gibbs-polystability} we prove an effective large deviation bound for the thickened partition functions that implies Theorem \ref{thm:uniform polyGibbs implies KE} \item In Section \ref{sec:Asymptotics-of-the} Theorem \ref{thm:conv towards inf for n one intro} is established, showing that $-N^{-1}\log Z_{N,0}$ converges towards the inf of the Mabuchi functional on any log Fano curve with vanishing Futaki invariant. \item In Section \ref{sec:Relations-to-arithmetic} relations to arithmetic geometry are described \item The appendix provides a formula for the free energy of a toric log Fano curve \end{itemize}